 If you changed your mind about your wedding dress, don’t worry: I’ll help you get through it!
-Here’s what to do if you have wedding dress regret.
+Now, as an FYI, keep in mind that it is normal to doubt your wedding dress especially right after you buy it.
+But if that nagging feeling won’t fade, here’s what to do if you have wedding dress regret.

 Immediate Wedding Dress Regret